tomgaj999/dash-app-trade/README.md

 # Trading APP
-Main goal is to verify performance of implemented strategies - BinaryOptions and CFD.
+Main goal is to verify performance of implemented scalping strategies.
+Target - > BinaryOptions